OpenChain-Project/SBOM-sg-SEPIA/README.md

 SEPIA project is licensed under Creative Commons Attribution 4.0 International except for the source code.

-Source code is licensed under MIT license.
+Source code under the folder tools is licensed under MIT license.
+Please review each license individually.

 SPDX-License-Identifier: CC-BY-4.0 OR MIT

+For copyrights please see the [CONTRIBUTORS](CONTRIBUTORS) file.

 ## Challenges :